 My greatest discoveries while writing the novel history were Heliodorus’s Ethiopian Story, Murasaki’s Tale of Genji (which I first attempted in the 1970s), Nizami Ganjavi’s Seven Beauties, Judah Alharizi’s Book of Tahkemoni, the anonymous Njal’s Saga, Boccaccio’s Decameron, the so-called “four extraordinary” Chinese novels of the Ming era (and the two more added to that group in the Qing era), Martorell’s Tirant lo Blanc, Lyly’s Euphues, Herbert’s Princess Cloria, Furetière’s Bourgeois Romance, Subligny’s Mock Clelia—but I fear the reader’s eyes are glazing over, so I’ll stop there in the 17th century.
 Writing those two volumes was the greatest literary adventure of my life.

-GS: In an interview with Jeff Bursey, you said that writing your first two volumes of the history of the novel burnt you out and that you didn’t have it in you to write the third volume.
+GS: You once said that writing your first two volumes of the history of the novel burnt you out and that you didn’t have it in you to write the third volume.
 That was about nine years ago.
 Do you feel the same way or are you starting to feel the itch of taking on the monumental task?
 Alternatively, do you have a protégé in mind who would continue this project where you’ve left off?

 SM: Yes, I still feel that was the right decision, and I haven’t had any desire to resume work on it.
 As I told Jeff in that interview, I realized I had bitten off more than I could chew, and “There are mundane, personal reasons as well: my typing is deteriorating, concentration shortening, mind wandering, confidence drooping, memory fading. . . .”
 And that’s gotten worse over the years.
 I don’t have any protégés in mind, but about two years ago an experimental fiction writer named Grant Maierhofer asked if he could continue the task; I gave him my blessings and even mailed him my folder of notes on volume 3, but he eventually came to his senses and decided against it.